-Requirements: Recommended Internet speed of 25 Mbps or higher; compatible hardware includes most major TV manufacturers, including Samsung, LG, Panasonic, Sony, Vizio, Phillips, Toshiba or Hisense 4K Ultra HD TVs, or compatible 4K Ultra HD TV connected to Roku 4 or Amazon Fire TV streaming boxes
+Requirements: Recommended Internet speed of 25 Mbps or higher; compatible hardware includes most major TV manufacturers, including Samsung, LG, Panasonic, Sony, Vizio, Philips, and Hisense 4K Ultra HD TVs, or a compatible 4K Ultra HD TV connected to Roku 4 or Amazon Fire TV streaming boxes

 The constant innovator, Netflix was one of the first services to stream 4K Ultra HD content, taking flight with its original series House of Cards Season 2 in April 2014.
 Content has started slow but is constantly growing — especially since all of the service’s major original series are being shot in 4K.
 Series like House of Cards, Breaking Bad, and The Blacklist have been joined by a steady wave of original series like Bloodline, Daredevil, Jessica Jones, and Sense 8 among others.

 For eye-candy background, the service also hosts some pretty epic nature docs from the Moving Art series like Underwater, Waterfalls, and Forests.
-Movie choices are still slim pickings, including Hitch (why, Netflix?), The Patriot, Jerry Maguire, and the Netflix documentary Keith Richards: Under the Influence.
+Movie choices are still rather light, including Hitch (why, Netflix?), The Patriot, Jerry Maguire, and the Netflix documentary Keith Richards: Under the Influence.

 Cost: Free with $99 per year Prime Membership, plus select titles for rental and purchase priced around $20-30

-Amazon’s 4K Ultra HD service was originally slated for an October 2014 release date, but showed up as an early Christmas gift last December instead.
+Amazon’s 4K Ultra HD service was originally slated for an October 2014 release date, but the service took its time and showed up as an early Christmas gift in December 2014 instead.
 Amazon’s free service (with Prime subscription) launched with 4K Ultra HD versions of some of its original series, and has expanded to include Alpha House (season 2), Transparent, Mozart in the Jungle, Red Oaks, and The Man in the High Castle, as well as the company’s entire list of new pilots.

 Amazon also has a limited selection of 4K Ultra HD movies as part of its Prime collection, including a few nature films, as well as titles like Crouching Tiger Hidden Dragon, Hitch, Jerry Maguire (déjà vus, right?) and even a 3 hour 4K Ultra HD fireplace video for the holidays.
 As for the not-so-free selections, Amazon sells a number of 4K Ultra HD titles starting at around $20, including Bad Boys (I, and II), Fury, Elysium, and The Fifth Element.